eliaspeteri/ship-sim/docs/features/3d-globe-realistic-waves.md

 - [ ] Write a README section explaining how to run the globe demo
 - [ ] Document the tile schema and coordinate conversion

+## Current Issues

+- [ ] Camera is clipping when globe radius is over 1000 and camera zoom is further than 1000.

 ---
 *Use this file to guide the implementation of a 3D globe with realistic waves and vector tile projection in Three.js.
 Update as the project evolves.*